High School (Youth Partnership Program)

 - Students cannot receive academic credit for volunteer work.

-- Students may use this program to meet the requirements of the Distinguished Scholar Diploma, Florida Bright Futures Scholarship Program, and the International Baccalaureate Program.
+- Students may use this program to meet the requirements of AICE Diploma, Florida Bright Futures Scholarship Program, and the International Baccalaureate Program.

 All students must attend a training session with their high school's YPP Coordinator PRIOR to starting their community service.
+Middle schools may also provide training for rising ninth graders who can then begin volunteering the summer prior to starting high school.
 The training provides general guidelines on volunteering, tips to find a volunteer placement, and the necessary paperwork to document his/her service hours for the school.
 These trainings are held periodically throughout the school year at each high school and it is the responsibility of the student to attend.
 The documentation obtained at the training includes:

 - the Youth Partnership Program Agreement, to be completed by the student, parent, and agency PRIOR to the volunteer service.
 Complete the Youth Partnership Program Agreement form for each volunteer site.
 Make a copy of the completed form for your records, then submit the completed form to your school.